Dansnts/DAI-Labo02/PocketMonster/Protocole/Protocol.md

 - `ATTACK herbasaur (1.tackle, 2.strugle,...`: The client didn't
 send any attack for the active pokémon so the server shows him the different moves that the active pokemon can do
-- `TURN <ennemi>, result of attack, <state of the active pokemon>`:
+- `the <pokemon> has/hasn't hit and dealt <number> damage`:
 The client entered a legitimate move that his active pokemon can do.
-The server then determines if the attack hits and then send back the state of the fight to both clients(here is where we notify the clients if the fight ends because all pokemon from the ennemy are dead).
+The server then determines if the attack hits and tells both client how much damage has been dealt.
 - `ERROR <code>`:an error occurred while sending the message.
   The error code is an integer between 1 and 2 inclusive.
   The error code is as follow: